FranziskaSW/AI-Project/README.md

 ## Data import, cleaning and feature extraction
 * `get_data.py`  downloading raw data from [Capital Bikeshare](https://www.capitalbikeshare.com/)
 * `get_weather_data.py`  crawl historical weather data for Washington DC area.
 * `clean_data.py`  is the script that cleans the data and extracts feature to generate the trees with.
+To run the script download the folder 'data' from the link below and save it in the main folder.

 All data files can be found [here](https://drive.google.com/drive/folders/1Izq7xP1Z9SsZ2LtPqIdVL7IiRILcL9ex?usp=sharing)